Supreme Court upholds travel ban

 SUPREME COURT UPHOLDS TRUMP TRAVEL BAN.
 Wow!

-The ruling sends a strong message that the President has broad powers under immigration law to act to protect national security and that statements made during a campaign may not be legally determinative of an executive's intent.
+The President then called the ruling "a tremendous victory for the American People and the Constitution" and said he felt vindicated.

+"This ruling is also a moment of profound vindication following months of hysterical commentary from the media and Democratic politicians who refuse to do what it takes to secure our border and our country," Trump said.

-Challengers, including the state of Hawaii, argued that the proclamation exceeded the President's authority under immigration law as well as the Constitution.
+Challengers, including the state of Hawaii, argued that the travel ban exceeded the President's authority under immigration law as well as the Constitution.
 They also used Trump's statements during the campaign, when he called for a ban on travel from all Muslim-majority countries, but Roberts dismissed those concerns.

 "Plaintiffs argue that this President's words strike at fundamental standards of respect and tolerance, in violation of our constitutional tradition," Roberts wrote.
 "But the issue before us is not whether to denounce the statements.
 It is instead the significance of those statements in reviewing a Presidential directive, neutral on its face, addressing a matter within the core of executive responsibility.
 In doing so, we must consider not only the statements of a particular President, but also the authority of the Presidency itself."

-Sotomayor dissent
+Sotomayor dissent and Korematsu

 Justice Sonia Sotomayor, in a blistering dissent, said the court was wrong to ignore Trump's various comments.